Laboratory head: Associate Professor Peter Meikle

-One of the main goals of the Laboratory is to better understand the difference between stable and unstable coronary disease.
-At present there is no way of knowing which people among a group with what we know as "stable" coronary disease will develop "unstable" disease.
+One of the main goals of the laboratory is to better understand the difference between stable and unstable coronary disease.
+At present there is no way of knowing which people among a group with what we know as ‘stable’ coronary disease will develop ‘unstable’ disease.
 This is a critical area of investigation as stable disease can become unstable — leading to sudden heart attack and stroke — at any time.
-For many people the first sign that their disease is unstable is death, yet others live long lives with stable disease — partial blockages in the coronary arteries that do not undergo significant change.
+In many cases the first sign that their disease is unstable is death, yet others live long lives with stable disease — partial blockages in the coronary arteries that do not undergo significant change.

 Recent funding from the National Institutes of Health (NIH), NHMRC and other funding bodies has enabled studies to characterise the changes in blood plasma lipids and fats associated with obesity, diabetes and cardiovascular disease.
 These studies will not only improve our understanding of the reasons why people develop disease but will help to develop new tests to identify those at greatest risk of developing these diseases.

 Our studies into lipid metabolism associated with chronic disease have identified a specific class of lipid (plasmalogens) as a potential therapeutic target for the prevention and treatment of chronic disease, including cardiovascular disease and type 2 diabetes.
 Recent pre-clinical studies to increase the levels of circulating and tissue plasmalogens have shown promising results and we expect to move into clinical trials in the near future.